Monday, July 24, 2006

 I wonder what I can do, if anything, to top this walk?
 Almost everything was perfect.
 The only things I can think of that I missed doing were a trip up the ski lift at the White Corries, and a pint in the Clachaig Inn.
 Still, there’s always next time!
 The company was the best, the mountains have done exactly as I feared they would and I can’t wait to get back to them.
 Just after I had got back, the front cover of the walking magazine I have, had a picture looking down Glencoe, and it brought it all back.

-Don’t do the West Highland Way as your first walk, because after this, it must be all downhill!
+Don’t do the West Highland Way as your first walk, because after this, it must all be downhill!
 Seriously, if you do the walk, I hope the weather is as kind to you as it was to us.
 I have enjoyed it immensely and would recommend it as the top walk in Britain.

 © Les Singleton.